-Comparing CSM with the Liquid Drop Model (LDM), one may say that CSM is a highly anharmonic model while LDM has a harmonic structure.
-However as we mentioned before in the large deformation situation the CSM wave functions are similar to those characterizing LDM in the strong coupling limit.
-Another successful anharmonic model was proposed by Gneus and Greiner but that uses a large number of parameters and moreover the quadrupole conjugate momenta contribute to the Hamiltonian only through the quadratic terms.
-Moreover energies are obtained by diagonalization procedure in a spherical basis which may encounter convergence difficulties for large deformations.
-By contrast CSM projects, over angular momentum, states from a coherent state and two orthogonal polynomial excitations and consequently is especially realistic for the well deformed nuclei.
-This feature is actually confirmed by the application from this paper were the transuranic nuclei spectra are obtained with a high accuracy.
+LDM in the strong coupling limit.
+Another successful anharmonic model was proposed by Gneus and Greiner but that uses a large number of parameters and moreover, the quadrupole conjugate momenta contribute to the Hamiltonian only through the quadratic terms.
+Moreover, energies are obtained by the diagonalization procedure in a spherical basis which may encounter convergence difficulties for large deformations.
+By contrast, CSM projects, over angular momentum, states from a coherent state and two orthogonal polynomial excitations and consequently is especially realistic for the well deformed nuclei.
+This feature is actually confirmed by the application from this paper where the transuranic nuclei spectra are obtained with a high accuracy.

 CSM accounts for features which are complementary to those described by IBA.
 Indeed CSM's model Hamiltonian is not a boson number conserving Hamiltonian.
-Moreover while IBA uses a space of states with limited number of bosons, CSM states covers the whole boson space since they are projected from infinite series of bosons.
-Due to this feature the IBA approach is concerned with the description of low lying states with angular momentum not exceeding 12^+ and with a moderate deformation.
-By contrast, CSM works quite well for high spin states (in Fig.3 energies for states with $J \leq 32$ are shown).
+Moreover, while IBA uses a space of states with limited number of bosons, CSM states cover the whole boson space since they are projected from infinite series of bosons.
+Due to this feature, the IBA approach is concerned with the description of low lying states with angular momentum not exceeding 12^+ and with a moderate deformation.
+By contrast, CSM works quite well for high spin states (in Fig. 3 energies for states with $J \leq 32$ are shown).
 CSM was applied for the description of the triaxial nuclei [67] and the results were compared with those obtained within the Vibration Rotation Model [2].
-Recently a more extensive study of triaxial nuclei with CSM has been performed [68] and the results were compared with those produced by a solvable model.
+Recently, a more extensive study of triaxial nuclei with CSM has been performed [68] and the results were compared with those produced by a solvable model.